CarlosModinez/brazilian_weeds/README.md

 # Brazilian weeds

-Welcome to the repository dedicated to studies on the classification and semantic segmentation of the 8 most common weed families in Brazil.
+Welcome to the repository dedicated to studies on classification and semantic segmentation of the 8 families and 14 most common weed species in Brazil.
 This project aims to develop and share machine learning models for accurate identification and segmentation of these weeds, contributing to the advancement of sustainable agriculture.

 ## Notebooks